mantidproject/mantid/docs/source/interfaces/Muon Analysis.rst

 The data table allows the user to modify the selected data for the fitting.
 This includes the start and end times, which can also be updated by dragging the blue dashed lines in the plot.
 The "Groups/Pairs to fit" box provides a drop-down menu with three options (all groups, all pairs and custom).
 Selecting custom will produce a pop-up box with tick boxes for each of the available groups and pairs.
 If a user wants to update the custom selection the
-Groups/Pairs button can be pressed from the ReselectData_ section at the bottom ofthe tab (this is only enabled if a custom selection is set).
+Groups/Pairs button can be pressed from the ReselectData_ section at the bottom of the tab (this is only enabled if a custom selection is set).
 Underneath displays the
 "Selected Groups".

 The next row is the "Periods to fit" option, which is only displayed for multiple period data.
 This will automatically be populated with